AdrianGonz97/refined-cf-pages-action/README.md

 > This is an opinionated fork of the official [Cloudflare Pages Action](https://github.com/cloudflare/pages-action).

 > [!WARNING]
 > This action entirely replaces the Cloudflare Pages GitHub integration.
-You should really disable the automatic builds made by Cloudflare for the repo you are applying this action to.
-You can do so by following [these instructions](#disabling-the-cloudflare-pages-github-app-integration).
+You should [disable the automatic builds](#disabling-the-cloudflare-pages-github-app-integration) made by Cloudflare for the repository you are applying this action to.

 GitHub Action for creating Cloudflare Pages deployments, using the [Direct Upload](https://developers.cloudflare.com/pages/platform/direct-upload/) feature with [Wrangler](https://developers.cloudflare.com/pages/platform/direct-upload/#wrangler-cli).

+## Advantages over the official solutions

+- ✅ Generated build summaries
+- ✅ Deploy multiple sites from a single monorepo
+- ✅ Preview builds of PRs from forked repositories, [a known issue](https://developers.cloudflare.com/pages/platform/known-issues/#builds-and-deployment) with official solutions
+- ✅ Github Deployments on PRs from forks

 ## Usage